instaclustr/cassandra-operator/README.md

 1) [Backup and Restore Guide](./doc/backup_restore.md) for backing up and restoring Cassandra clusters managed by the operator.

-1) [Resources and Labels](./doc/resources.md) documentation for an overview of the resources created by the Cassandra-operator.

 1) [Service accounts, login and SSL](./doc/auth.md) documentation for authentication and how you can log in to cluster

 1) Using [Helm](./doc/helm.md) to install and launch the operator and the clusters.